Big Bad Beetleborgs: Release history

 After ending a two-season run on the Fox network, the series was rerun on UPN Kids from 1998 to 1999.
 In Australia, Big Bad Beetleborgs began airing on Network Ten's Cheez TV morning block during February 1998.
 In Europe, the series aired on the international version of Fox Kids, which was later rebranded as Jetix.
-Bettleborgs was also aired in the Philippines on GMA Network from 1997 to 1999.
 On May 7, 2010, as part of the sale of the Power Rangers franchise, the copyright for Beetleborgs was transferred from BVS Entertainment to Saban Capital Group.
 In 2018, the rights were transferred to Hasbro, as part of the acquisition of the Power Rangers brand, which included related intellectual property & content libraries previously owned by Saban Properties.

 On June 15, 2011, all episodes of Big Bad Beetleborgs and Beetleborgs Metallix were made available on Netflix until February 1, 2021.

 There have been 3 VHS releases in the US and Australia: The Curse of Shadow Borg, The Vampire Files, and Metallix – The Movie.
 They were all released by 20th Century Fox Home Entertainment.

 Shout!
 Factory began putting the series out on DVD with the October 16, 2012 release of Beetleborgs: Season 1, Part 1.
 Season 1, Part 2 was released on February 12, 2013.
 Season 2, Part 1 was released on June 11, 2013.
 Season 2, Part 2 was released on May 5, 2015.